18F/OPP-BusinessUSA-research/Week-five-research-synthesis-plan.md

 ##Goals

 Review what we've found so far in the research and identify any patterns.
 See if we've validated or invalidated any key assumptions.

+Identify the next core assumptions we need to investigate for this project.

 ## Initial framing question